marcmunro/GracefulPSU/docs/README.md

 The circuit has been developed using Kicad V6.
 All of the kicad project files are in the `kicad` subdirectory.

+The `simulation` subdirectory contains a kicad project which simulates the Supercapacitor Backup Power, and the Power Control Enable parts of the circuit.
+Note that the simulation uses a bipolar transistor as I was unable to get the CSD19505 simulation to work.

+This proved good enough to be able to choose component values for the final circuit.

 ### Circuit Diagram Image

 A rendered image of the kicad circuit diagram can be found in